 This community phase is compositionally similar to the Reference State Community Phase 1.1 with the presence of non-native species in trace amounts.
-This community is dominated by black sagebrush in the overstory with Indian ricegrass and galleta grass dominant in the understory.
+This community is dominated by spiny hopsage and black sagebrush in the overstory with Indian ricegrass, needleandthread grass, Sandberg's bluegrass, and galleta dominant in the understory.
 Utah juniper may be present.